 - Make disability accommodation requests known to DIS as soon as possible.
 Understand that the likelihood of accommodations being possible/successful increases with the length of time that the student, home university, and DIS are able to plan/prepare together.
 Not all needs will be able to be accommodated and requests made within 90 days of the program start date are especially difficult to grant

 - Be realistic about their disability accommodation needs

-- If disability needs change while overseas, students should notify their disability specialist on their home campus and DIS to promptly to discuss options.
+- If disability needs change while abroad, students should notify their disability specialist on their home campus and DIS to promptly to discuss options.
 Not all needs will be able to be accommodated

 The Student’s Home School

-- Discuss study abroad and accommodation requests/needs with the student.
-Even if students feel that little or no accommodation is needed overseas, help them think about how the new environment and culture affect their accommodation needs as well as their personal planning considerations
+- Discuss study abroad and accommodation requests with the student.
+Even if students feel that little or no accommodation is needed, help them think about how the new environment and culture affect their accommodation needs as well as their personal planning considerations

 - Provide documentation of the student’s registered disability and detailed accommodations the student receives on campus as well as any thoughts as to accommodations necessary abroad

 - Be prepared to address the associated financials related to accommodations

 - Keep an open-mind and lines of communication: What is considered standard in the U.S. may not be available overseas.
 When a particular accommodation is not available, be creative and open to different solutions.
 Also, DIS may need more information about a disability than would normally be disclosed to a professor because DIS is considering the comprehensive life of the student while abroad and not just academics.